 When meeting someone new, people ask you, “What do you do?” and you answer with your job title.
 In our culture, it’s easy to equate your identity with your job.

-But the problem is that your job is not a fixed, secure part of your life.
+But the problem is that your job is not a fixed, certain part of your life.

 Consider the role of your faith, family, and relationships in your self-worth instead.
 Identify your core values and long-term goals.
 These are parts of your life that a corporation can’t take from you as your ability to perform changes.